NunoSempere/clarivoyance/list/index.md

 - ★★★ (UF) By 2030/2035/2040, will at least one promising alignment idea have been invented by an AI?
   - Resolves according to the judgment of the [resolution council], or according to a high-quality survey of alignment researchers on this topic if one such exists.

-- ★★ How much funding for alignment research will self-avowedly effective altruist organisations give out in 2025 / 30 / 35 / 40 / 45?
+- ★★ How much funding for alignment research will self-avowedly effective altruist organizations give out in 2025 / 30 / 35 / 40 / 45?

 - ★★ In 2027 what % of a randomly selected set of papers which claim they are about "alignment" will a panel of researchers doing technical work on AI takeover risk judge are actually relevant to AI takeover risk?